The Kerr/CFT correspondence and its extensions: a comprehensive review: Extremal Black Holes

-The extremal Frolov-Thorne temperatures should also be directly encoded in the metric \eqref{GenExt}.
+The extremal Frolov--Thorne temperatures should also be directly encoded in the metric~\eqref{GenExt}.
 More precisely, these quantities should only depend on the metric and matter fields and not on their equations of motion.
-Indeed, from the derivation \eqref{formTF1}-\eqref{formTem}, one can derive these quantities from the angular velocity, electromagnetic potentials and surface gravity which are kinematical quantities.
+Indeed, from the derivation~\eqref{formTF1}\,--\,\eqref{formTem}, one can derive these quantities from the angular velocity, electromagnetic potentials and surface gravity, which are kinematical quantities.
 More physically, the Hawking temperature arises from the analysis of free fields on the curved background, and thus depends on the metric but not on the equations of motion that the metric solves.
-It should also be the case for the extremal Frolov-Thorne temperatures.
-Using a reasonable ansatz for the general black hole solution of \eqref{generalaction} including possible higher order corrections, one can derive \cite{Chow:2008dp,Azeyanagi:2009wf} the very simple formula \bea T_{\phi} = \frac{1}{2\pi k}\, . \eea From similar considerations, it should also be possible to derive a formula for $T_e$ in terms of the functions appearing in \eqref{GenExt}.
-We propose simply that \bea T_e = \frac{1}{2\pi e}\, . \eea While we do not have a direct proof of the equivalence between \eqref{Teansatz} and \eqref{formTem}, the formula is consistent with the thermodynamics of (AdS)-Kerr-Newman black holes as one can check from the formulae in Section \ref{sec:explicitnear}.
-It would be interesting to generalize the arguments of \cite{Chow:2008dp,Azeyanagi:2009wf} to prove the equivalence.
+It should also be the case for the extremal Frolov--Thorne temperatures.
+Using a reasonable ansatz for the general black-hole solution of~\eqref{generalaction}, including possible higher-order corrections, and assuming analyticity at the horizon, one can derive~\cite{Chow:2008dp,Azeyanagi:2009wf,Hajian:2013lna} the very simple formula \be T_{\phi} = \frac{1}{2\pi k}\, . \ee From similar considerations, it should also be possible to derive a formula for $T_e$ in terms of the functions appearing in \eqref{GenExt} as \be T_e = \frac{1}{2\pi e}\, . \ee and prove the equivalence between \eqref{Teansatz} and \eqref{formTem}.
+The formula \eqref{Teansatz} is consistent with the thermodynamics of (AdS)--Kerr--Newman black holes as one can check from the formulae in Section~\ref{sec:explicitnear}.